joaogsilva/teste/Capacity_Plan_v1.md

 In modern software environments, like those built on scalable microservices architectures, hitting capacity limits is a common cause of production-level incidents.
 It’s also, arguably, a type of incident teams can often prevent through proactive planning.

 ## What is

-Capacity planning is work teams do to make sure their services have enough spare capacity to handle any likely increases in workload, and enough buffer capacity to absorb normal workload spikes, between planning iterations.
+Capacity planning is the process of determining the infrastructure resources required by your application to meet future workload demands for your app.
+This process ensures that you have adequate resources available only when they are needed, reducing costs to the minimum.
+If you know how your application is used and the limits of your current resources, you can extrapolate the data and know, more or less, the future requirements.
+Adopting a capacity plan for your application has some benefits, among which we can highlight the following ones:

+- Minimize costs and avoid waste from over-provisioning;
+- Prevent bottlenecks and save time;
+- Increase business productivity;
+- Increase application reliability;
+- Decrease in the number of incapacity-related incidents;

 This plan addresses the number of container instances and some resource types per instance, such as CPU, memory, storage, network throughput, TPS, latency, IOPS and concurrent clients.

-During the capacity-planning process, teams answer these four questions:
+Based on these data, during the capacity-planning process, teams answer these four questions:

 1. How much free capacity currently exists in each of our services?
 2. How much capacity buffer do we need for each of our services?